cs-4241-26a/cs-4241-26a.github.io/using.webaudio.with.canvas.md

   * You can add a --cors flag with the http-server module for testing, or to use express middleware: https://medium.com/@alexishevia/using-cors-in-express-cac7e29b005b

-Here's a super simmple server with CORS enabled:
+Here's a super simple server with CORS enabled:
 ```js
 const express = require('express'),
       app     = express(),